-Language Arts 4 emphasizes both literature and composition by focusing on the first three canons of classical rhetoric: invention, arrangement, and elocution.
-The thoughtful discussions about literary works help LA4 students develop habits of questioning and an appreciation for the art of writing.
+Language Arts 4 emphasizes both literature and composition by focusing on the first three canons of classical rhetoric: invention, arrangement and elocution.
+The thoughtful discussions about literary works help students develop habits of inquiry and an appreciation for the art of writing.
 Students use these skills to write reflective essays that present a logical and clear argument.
-Literature selections include short stories, novels, a Shakespearean play, and poetry.
+Literature selections include short stories, novels, a Shakespearean play and poetry.
 These selections serve as the basis for composition assignments, which include evaluating ideas across more than one literary piece.
-Students expand their skills by varying the structure of body paragraphs through careful arrangement of the three parts of an essay: introduction, body, and conclusion.
+Students expand their skills by varying the structure of body paragraphs through careful arrangement of the three parts of an essay: introduction, body and conclusion.
 In creative exercises, students experiment with voice by imitating the diction and syntax of the authors.

-Suggested Grade Level: 8, depending on previously acquired reading, grammar, and writing skills.
+Suggested Grade Level: 8, depending on previously acquired reading, grammar and writing skills.
 This is an advanced course, and students should have had practice writing body paragraphs which include textual evidence and clear analytical connections.
-The ability to identify parts of speech and noun jobs is essential as well as punctuating compound and complex sentences.
+Students must be able to identify the parts of speech and noun jobs as well as correctly punctuate compound and complex sentences.
 Grade 8 students new to Wilson Hill (or essay writing) should consider enrolling in Language Arts 3.